mgtools/HAPiID/README.md

 A final round of spectral search is performed using [MSGFPlus.jar](MSGF+/MSGFPlus.jar) over the final (expanded) database.
 Unique identified peptides reported by the script [get_uniquePeptides.py](scripts/get_uniquePeptides.py)

-# Prerequisite Programs needed to run the pipeline:
+# Prerequisite Programs needed to run the pipeline

 * python3
 * required python packages: